A Brief Discussion on the Application and Insights of Flag Enums

 ~) operator: Performs a NOT operation on an enumeration value to produce a set of enumeration values that does not contain the original items, i.e., a complement.

 There is no difference operator for bitwise operations, so you cannot simply remove a specific enumeration item.
-However, you can achieve the same effect in the following ways:
+However, you can achieve the same effect using the following methods:

-- First, get the complement of the item to be removed, then perform an intersection with the original item.
+- Get the complement of the item to be removed, then perform an intersection with the original item.
 The code is

-Permissions.CanUpsert & ~Permissions.CanCreate. - First, form a union with the item to be removed, then perform a symmetric difference with the item to be removed.
+Permissions.CanUpsert & ~Permissions.CanCreate. - Form a union with the item to be removed, then perform a symmetric difference with the item to be removed.
 The code is

 (Permissions.CanUpsert | Permissions.CanCreate) ^ Permissions.CanCreate.

-Determining Whether a Specific Enumeration Value is Included
+Determining if a Specific Enumeration Value is Included

-If you want to determine whether a specific enumeration item is included, you can use the following methods:
+To determine if a specific enumeration item is included, you can use the following approaches:

-- Perform an intersection with the target enumeration item, then check if the result is equal to the target item.
+- Perform an intersection with the enumeration item to be checked, then check if the result is equal to that item.

 // has1 = true